skoch/md-react-live/src/content/Complex.md

-# Usage
+## Usage

 No matter the format of the examples we must have a React element to render at the end of the examples.
 During the transplilation, we will be injecting a "return" statement which is necessary for `react-live` to render properly.

-First we need to read this file and put the contents of the example files in the place of the linked files.
-Then we will use the resulting data as markdown to render.
+First, we need to read this markdown file and put the contents of the example files in place of the linked files.
+Then we will use the resulting markdown file to render the contents of the examples as a live code editor using `react-live`.

-## A Simple Example
+### A Simple Example

 The most basic of examples; the one that just has the component itself.